coff33ninja/Grok-VIS/ReadMe.md

 - **Core Tests**: Verify the basic structure and imports of the project
 - **Dependency Tests**: Check if all required packages are installed
 - **Speech Tests**: Validate speech recognition and synthesis components
+- **Error Handling Tests**: Ensure errors are properly caught and logged
-- **Utility Scripts**: Tools for running tests and checking dependencies
+- **Utility Scripts**: Tools for running tests, checking dependencies, and diagnosing errors

 ### Running Tests